Distinguished University Professor

 Additionally, this study also showed that depression substantially augments triglyceride responses to high saturated fat meals in ways that promote heart disease.
 Depression has well-established effects on heart disease morbidity and mortality, and these meal-related changes highlighted a previously unrecognized depression-sensitive pathway.

 During stressful times many people turn to calorie-dense high-fat “comfort” food.
 While the influence of stress and depression on food choice is well-established, these novel data suggest that stress and depression also affect metabolic responses to these meals.
 A longitudinal study in her lab is now addressing how these metabolic responses impact coronary artery calcification and weight change in breast cancer survivors.
+This study is funded by the National Cancer Institute.

 Another segment of her current research focuses on how physical fitness affects inflammation, a robust and reliable predictor of all-cause mortality in older adults.
 Chronic inflammation signals a heightened risk for disability and mortality even in the absence of clinical disease.
 Although inflammation rises with age, active individuals have lower levels of inflammation than those who are more sedentary.
 Indeed, when fitness is assessed objectively by maximal exercise testing, poorer physical fitness is clearly associated with higher inflammation.